 Some people put them outside in the summer months, but this is not a necessity.

 Watering them when needed is all the care that they require until the fall.
-In the middle of September, I put them in the root cellar to rest.
+As the individual flowers fade, carefully cut them off.

 I wait two weeks before I pull out another.
 I have seven plants so this will give me almost continuous blooms throughout the latter part of the winter.

-I then scoop out about 1/3 of the top of the soil around the plant.
+I then scoop out about ⅓ of the top of the soil around the plant.